huggingface/huggingface_hub/docs/hub/model-repos.md

 ### How can I fork a repository with LFS pointers ?

-When you want to fork a repository with LFS pointers, you need to be careful you don’t break the LFS files when you rebase your fork.
+When you want to fork a repository with LFS files, you need to be careful to not break the LFS pointers.
+Forking can take time depending on your bandwidth, because you will have to fetch an re-upload all the LFS files.

-For example, say you have an original repository, **repoA**, and it’s fork, **repoB**.
-Here is how you can safely fork and rebase **repoB** with **repoA** without breaking anything:
+For example, say you have an upstreal repository, **repoA**, and your own fork, **repoB**.
+Here is how you can safely fork (and rebase when necessary) **repoB** with **repoA** without breaking anything:
 ```
 git lfs clone https://huggingface.co/me/repoB.git
 cd repoB